-- 93% of boys and 62% of girls are exposed to Internet pornography before the age of 18 - The average age of first exposure to Internet pornography is 11 - 70% of boys have spent more than 30 consecutive minutes looking at online pornography on at least one occasion.
+- 93% of boys and 62% of girls are exposed to Internet pornography before the age of 18 - The average age of first exposure to Internet pornography is 11 - 32% of teens admit to intentionally accessing nude or pornographic content online.
+Of these, 43% admit to doing so on a weekly basis. - 70% of boys have spent more than 30 consecutive minutes looking at online pornography on at least one occasion.
 35% of boys have done this on more than ten occasions. - 23% of girls have spent more than 30 consecutive minutes looking at online pornography on at least one occasion.
-14% have done this on more than one occasion. - 83% of boys and 57% of girls have viewed group sex on the Internet - 69% of boys and 55% of girls have seen pornography depicting same-sex intercourse - 39% of boys and 23% of girls have seen online sex acts depicting bondage - 32% of boys and 18% of girls have viewed bestiality on the Internet - 18% of boys and 10% of girls have seen depictions of rape and/or sexual violence on the Internet - 15% of boys and 9% of girls have seen child pornography - The 12-17 year-old age group is the largest consumer of Internet pornography - Only 3% of boys and 17% of girls have never seen Internet pornography
+14% have done this on more than one occasion. - 83% of boys and 57% of girls have viewed group sex on the Internet - 69% of boys and 55% of girls have seen pornography depicting same-sex intercourse - 39% of boys and 23% of girls have seen online sex acts depicting bondage - 32% of boys and 18% of girls have viewed bestiality on the Internet - 18% of boys and 10% of girls have seen depictions of rape and/or sexual violence on the Internet